ufs-community/ufs-srweather-app/docs/UsersGuide/source/SRWAppOverview.rst

 a wrapper script to set environment variables and run the job script.

-Example batch-submit scripts for Hera (Slurm) and Cheyenne (PBS) are included: ``sq_job.sh`` and ``qsub_job.sh``.
+Example batch-submit scripts for Hera (Slurm) and Cheyenne (PBS) are included: ``sq_job.sh`` and ``qsub_job.sh``, respectively.
 These examples set the build and run environment for Hera or Cheyenne so that run-time libraries match the compiled libraries (i.e. netcdf, mpi).
-Users may either modify the one submit batch script as each task is submitted, or duplicate this batch wrapper for their system settings for each task.
+Users may either modify the submit batch script as each task is submitted, or duplicate this batch wrapper for their system settings for each task.
 Alternatively, some batch systems allow users to specify most of the settings on the command line (with the ``sbatch`` or ``qsub`` command, for example).
 This piece will be unique to your platform.
 The tasks run by the regional workflow